 An upside fracture is bullish, even though a disadvantage fracture is bearish.

 The breakout is generally so volatile that the reduced band will turn down on an upside-down and vice versa on a break to the downside.

 Default Bollinger Bands placed in two standard deviations include almost 90 percent of price actions; this is exactly what permits phase 2 to happen (the evaluation of the breakout).

-Usually, the stage 1 move is indeed strong the cost will burst through the very top of the upper Bollinger Band, in the summit of the movement (which generally last a couple of days) the cost gets extended, hence allowing for a return to test the breakout level (Stage 2).
+Usually, the stage 1 move is indeed strong.
+The cost will burst through the very top of the upper Bollinger Band; in the summit of the movement (which generally lasts a couple of days), the cost gets extended, allowing for a return to test the breakout level (Stage 2).

 Bollinger Bands Squeeze and Stocks